 An account by The Gentle Author, with designs by David Pearson:

 For anyone with a serious interest in print, design, publishing and typography, BADDELEY BROTHERS tells the dramatic story spanning four centuries of how the Baddeley family created one of today’s foremost specialist printers.
 This book is embellished with fine tipped-in samples illustrating the range of BADDELEY BROTHERS’ bravura print techniques, an anatomy of envelope design, a glossary of printing terminology, drawings by Lucinda Rogers and a foldout map by Adam Dant or available from all good bookshops.

 To provide distinctive and unique printing and envelope making to individuals, businesses and organisations

 These values provide the framework and guidance for all that we do:

 - Multi-sensory: to touch our fine products is to feel the depth of their appeal

 - Cost: our aim is to achieve value for money

 - Meticulous: with diligence we deliver and demand the best

-- Ingenuity: have the creative skill to find ways to make things and don’t give up
+- Ingenious: have the creative skill to find ways to produce stationery and don’t easily give up

-- Provenance: our long history means our techniques have been passed and refined through generations
+- Provenance: our long history means our techniques are passed on and refined through generations